Advice and information for those caring for a disabled family/whānau member

 Moving away from home

 Ideally the young adult would have a planned approach for leaving home.
-What someone thinks moving away from home will be like and what it actually is like may be two very different things.
+What someone thinks moving away from home will be like and what it’s actually like may be two very different things.
 Moving away from family is a big step for any young person (and those who care for them).
 The best time to leave home is when they:

 have support to move out